Initial Characterization of Active Transitioning Centaur, P/2019 LD2 (ATLAS), using Hubble, Spitzer, ZTF, Keck, APO and GROWTH Visible & Infrared Imaging and Spectroscopy: Results

 The fitted 0.24\arcsec-1.2\arcsec~ radial profile of \ld was convolved with the synthetic G2V PSF and subtracted from the measured radial profile of \ld to calculate a equivalent nucleus brightness of V = 22.6$\pm$0.04 assuming a m$_V$-m$_{\mathrm{F350LP}} \sim$4.6 au, $L_0$ = 6.2$\times$10$^{8}$ m, the length of the tail estimated from the 2020 April 1 UTC \textit{HST}/WFC3 images, and $t$ = 4.3$\times10^{7}$ s, the time between the 2020 April 1 UTC \textit{HST}/WFC3 observations and the estimated start of the activity, we calculate a value of $\beta$=2.4$\times10^3$.
 Making the assumption that the dust particles are dielectric spheres \citep[][]{Bohren1983}, the reciprocal of our estimated value of $\beta$ translates into particle size, $\bar{a}$, in $\mu$m of $\sim$400 $\mu$m.
-However, we caution that this may be a lower limit due to the limitations of our tail length measurement by the contamination of background galaxies in the \textit{HST}/WFC3 images due to variations in the activity of \ld affecting our estimate of $t$ based on the backwards extrapolation of the photometric data.
+However, we caution that this may be an upper limit on the dust size due to the limitations of our tail length measurement by the contamination of background galaxies in the \textit{HST}/WFC3 images due to variations in the activity of \ld affecting our estimate of $t$ based on the backwards extrapolation of the photometric data.

 Assuming our estimated particle size of $\sim$400 $\mu$m, we estimate the total mass loss over the duration of our ZTF observations between 2019 April 9 UTC and 2019 November 8 UTC by $M$ = 4/3$\rho\bar{a}\Delta C$ where $\Delta C$ is the difference between the cross section at the start and end of our observations equal to 220 km$^2$.
 Assuming a dust density of 1 kg/m$^3$ \citep[][]{McDonnell1986}, we obtain a total mass loss over the time span of our observations of $\sim$10$^8$ kg.
 Adopting our estimated value of $dC/dt$ $\sim$1 km$^2$/day, we obtain a mass loss rate using $\dot{M}$=$4/3\rho\bar{a}$ $dC/dt \sim$0.4 km$^2$.
-Thus, $\sim$10$\%$ of \ldns's surface is active assuming our inferred size radius of 1.8 km from Section~\ref{sec:morph}.
+Thus, $\sim$10$\%$ of \ldns's surface is active assuming our inferred size radius of 1.8 km from Section~\ref{sec:morph}, comparable to the active surface area measured for Jupiter family comets \citep[][]{Fernandez1999aap}.
 An alternative assumption is to assume that \ld has a 100$\%$ active area setting a lower limit to its radius of 0.2 km.

 In addition, we use the perpendicular profile of \ld taken with the high-resolution images from \textit{HST}/WFC3 to estimate the out-of-plane distribution of dust with a minimum of projection effects as the Earth passed through the projected orbital plane of \ld with a projected orbital plane angle of only 0.4$^\circ$ on 2020 April 1 UTC.
 We measured the FWHM along the perpendicular direction of the tail's profile as a function of distance from the optocenter, $\ell_\mathrm{T}$ between 0 and $\sim$2\arcsec~ in increments of 0.12\arcsec~ slices as are plotted in Fig.~\ref{fFiig:fwhm}.